rs028/atmosch-R/README.md

 spectrometry, atmospheric chemistry and data analysis.
 Compatible with the **openair** package (http://www.openair-project.org/).

+Use of this software is free (see LICENSE), but please acknowledge or cite (as appropriate).
+Comments, suggestions, requests, reporting of errors and bugs are welcome.

 CONFIGURATION
 -------------

-Download the atmosch-R files in a directory (e.g. "Z:\My Documents\atmosch-R").
+Download the atmosch-R files in a directory (e.g. `Z:\My Documents\atmosch-R`).

-Create a file called .Rprofile in the home directory (e.g. "Z:\My Documents) with the following text:
+Create a file called `.Rprofile` in the home directory (e.g. `Z:\My Documents`) with the following text:

 ```
 .libPaths("Z:\\My Documents\\R\\win-library\\3.0")